-Off-type plants found in the A-line that are sources of contaminating pollen are reported in the "Impurities" section of the Report of Seed Crop inspection.
+Off-type plants found in the A-line that are sources of contaminating pollen are reported in the "Impurities" section of the Seed Crop Inspection Report.

 Partially male fertile female plants (producing some viable pollen) are counted as off-types.
-When these are found outside of the counts, they are recorded in the "Comments" section of the Report of Seed Crop inspection.
+When these are found outside of the counts, they are recorded in the "Comments" section of the Seed Crop Inspection Report.

 For hybrid production, distance to potentially contaminating crops is recorded in the "Open Pollinated Crop Isolation Section."
 For example, B. carinata, 25 plants, 50 m to north, at rosette stage.
-If none, state "hybrid production, distance to potentially contaminating crops is recorded in the "Open Pollinated where x metres is the largest isolation requirement for that crop.
+If none, state "None found within XX metres" where XX metres is the largest isolation requirement for that crop.